mcollins-axway/axway-open-docs/content/en/docs/central/cli_central/cli_environments.md

 ## Review

-You have learned how to use the AMPLIFY Central CLI to build and manage your environments.
+You have learned how to use the amplify Central CLI to build and manage your environments.